tlovett1/custom-contact-forms/readme.txt

 * Multiple themes to choose from
 * No custom database tables
 * Easy form duplication
+* Multiple types of CAPTCHAs for spam blocking
 * Only show forms to logged in users
 * Forms can show customizable completion text or redirect to a URL.
 * Temporarily pause forms with a customizable pause message.